 Let’s say you have added a Gmail account in Outlook before.
-Now you change this Gmail account’s login password online, and you have to change this Gmail account’s password in Outlook accordingly for continually receiving and sending emails via it.
+Now you wanto to change this Gmail account’s login password online, and then you will have to update this Gmail account’s password in Outlook accordingly for continually receiving and sending emails via it.
 On the other hand, you can also change the password about accessing Outlook data file of an email account in Outlook.
 This article provides ways to change both kinds of passwords in Outlook:

-- Change login password of Internet email account (Gmail) in Outlook
+- Update login password of Internet email account (Gmail) in Outlook

-2. In the Account Settings dialog box, please click to highlight the email account whose login password you will change, and then click the Change button.
+2. In the Account Settings dialog box, please click to highlight the email account whose login password you will update, and then click the Change button.
 See screenshot:

 3. In the Change Account dialog box, please clear the old password from the Password box, type the new login password into it, and click the Next button.

 Note: If you do not want to test the login password and other email account settings, please uncheck the Automatically test account settings when Next is clicked option.

 4. Now the Test Account Settings dialog box comes out.
 After testing completes, please click the Close button.